How Do I Form an LLC in Colorado?

 In most situations, this is you.

-If you’re forming the LLC under another business entity—for example, if you have one umbrella company to hold several businesses you own—you can use that entity’s information here, too.
+If you’re forming the LLC under another business entity—for example, if you have one umbrella company to hold several businesses you own—you can put down that entity’s information here, too.

 • Select a member-managed LLC if you’re starting a single-member LLC, or if all of the LLC’s owners—or “members”—will be directly involved in operations.